oslabs-beta/Horus/Readme.md

 And yes, it does support intraservice gRPC requests!
 (Check out our setup tutorial in the table of contents below).

-<b>You can check out our API Documentation Here: </b> https://github.com/oslabs-beta/Horus/
 <br/>
 <br/>